How to Plan a Trip to Argentina

 IMPORTANT: We must bear in mind that in areas such as Iguazú, there is a risk of contracting yellow fever, just as there are other territories in Argentina where you can contract Zika, Dengue, or different types of diseases.

-Therefore, we recommend getting well informed about the places we will visit and taking the corresponding sanitary measures so as not to fall ill on our trip.
+Therefore, we recommend getting well-informed about the places we will visit and taking the corresponding sanitary measures to avoid falling ill on our trip.

 Please note that this may change over time with the evolution of COVID-19.